The impact of the Israeli conflict on the situation in the region. Will Azerbaijan start a war?

 Will there be a war

 Overlapping conflicts are increasingly complicating and aggravating the world situation.
-New conflicts divert the attention of the international community from the old ones.
-And all countries are watching processes seemingly distant from them.
-Political analysts consider the Arab-Israeli conflict, which flared up again on the background of the Ukrainian conflict, and the last one – on the background of the Armenian-Azerbaijani conflict, as links in the chain of world processes.
+New conflicts divert the attention of the international community from the old, and many countries are watching processes seemingly distant from them.
+Political analysts consider the Arab-Israeli conflict a link in the chain of world processes.

 Armenian analysts comment on how the Palestinian-Israeli conflict may affect the South Caucasus region and whether Baku will use this situation to invade Armenia.